-- Points will be awarded for relays and individual races The 8 x 50 mixed relay will be worth 8 points for the winning team and no points awarded for the second team.
+- Points will be awarded for relays and individual races.
 The 4 x 50 relays will be worth 4 points for the winning team and no points awarded for the second team.
 The individual events and brace relays will have a scoring systems of 1st is worth 3 points, 2nd is worth 2 points and 3rd is worth 1 point and no points awarded for all other positions.
 A single Power play will be given to both teams in which they can only use in an Individual event.
 In doing so all 3 placings are worth double points for that team only (e.g. 1st is worth 6 points, 2nd is worth 4 points, 3rd is worth 2 points).
 If there is a re-race then the points are worth the same amount as the position they are re-racing for, no extra points will be awarded.

 - The event referee is responsible for checking results from chief judge/scorer or from result placings in each event received from the chief judge/scorer.

-- If scores are tied at the end of the match, a Shoot-out will occur with 5 Female and 5 Males being selected in order before the shoot-out begins.
-The choice of stroke will then be decided by random draw, with the first team that gets both Female and Male wins consecutively awarded the win.
-If it comes down to the 5th Female and Male swimmer they will compete together as a brace relay with the winning team awarded the overall victory..
+- If scores are tied at the end of the match, a Shoot-out will occur with 3 Female and 3 Males in the Seniors and 6 Swimmers in the Juniors being selected in order before the shoot-out begins.
+The choice of stroke will then be decided by random draw, with the first team that gets 2 wins consecutively awarded the win.
+If it comes down to the 3rd Female and Male swimmer or 5th and 6th Juniors swimmer they will compete together as a brace relay with the winning team awarded the overall victory..